clojure-emacs/cider/README.md

 [MELPA Stable](http://stable.melpa.org)
 and [MELPA](http://melpa.org).

-You can install CIDER with the following command:
+Provided you've enabled one of them in your Emacs setup, you can install CIDER with the following command:

 <kbd>M-x</kbd> `package-install` <kbd>RET</kbd> `cider` <kbd>RET</kbd>